vittorio88/WAVE300/README.md

 ## Status
 - The code has been up-ported to latest OpenWRT trunk using kernel 4.9 or later
-- The code was successfully compiled using Ubuntu 16.04
+- The code was successfully compiled using Ubuntu 16.04 and Ubuntu 18.04 on WSL (Windows Subsystem for Linux)
-- The compiled kernel module is successfully loaded, and network device initiated.
+- The compiled kernel module is successfully loaded, and network device initiated (only for 2.4 GHz devices for now).
 - The driver communicates with a custom hostapd that contains mtlk primitives.
 - There is no IP communication, this is likely related to "SOURCE of RX packet not found!" issue.

 ## TODO
+- Investigate the kernel panic while initiating 5 GHz devices
 - Diagnose "SOURCE of RX packet not found!" issue which is likely why there is no IP connectivity.

 ## HOWTO: setup build environment
-* Build using OpenWRT 18.06.1 on Ubuntu 16.04 LTS.
+* Build using OpenWRT 18.06.1 on Ubuntu 16.04 LTS or Ubuntu 18.04 for WSL.
-* The driver did not build on Ubuntu 18.04 for me due to:
-  error: conflicting types for 'copy_file_range()' which was
-         introduced by glibc 2.2.7 used in Ubuntu 18.04

 ### Clone the OpenWRT development environment
 `mkdir ~/src`
 `cd ~/src`
 `git clone https://github.com/openwrt/openwrt.git`
+It is better to switch to current stable release.
+`git checkout -f v18.06.1`
 `cd openwrt`

 ### Select target and subtarget